HanleyKingston/SHARP_portfolio/README.md

 REGA and COMET subtype estimates (note: REGA subtypes were used in transmission trends analysis and COMET subtypes were used in APS analysis - see below)
 **Outputs**
 Single metadata file containing SHARP and previously published sequences, with subtype information (hereafter called "combined_metadata")
+### 5. reformatting_and_BEAST_inputs.Rmd (steps 3.1 through 4.3)
+renames previously published sequences
+filters fasta files for each subtype
+(Note: this script actually contains steps to be run at different time-point and needs to be separated into multiple scripts)
+**Inputs**
+combined metadata
+sequence fasta files:
+* SHARP seqeunces
+* previously published sequences
+**Outputs**
+subtype-specific fasta files

+## CLEAN SEQUENCES
-### 5. Clean seqs and perform alignments using Geneious Prime
+### 6. Clean seqs and perform alignments using Geneious Prime
 workflow: "onedrive/SHARP_Study/Phylogenetics/Generalized workflow/HIV_analysis_steps"
 **Inputs**
 fasta files of SHARP HIV sequences for subtypes A1, C, and D